gjrahul1/gjrahul1/README.md

 <h3 align="center">A passionate Data Scientist from India</h3>

 - 👯 I’m looking to collaborate on **Data Science and Data Analytics Projects**
-- 💫 I'm equally Passionate in Software Development [MERN Stack]
+- 💫 I'm equally Passionate in Software Development
 - 📝 I regularly write articles on [https://thecodejourney.co.in/](https://thecodejourney.co.in/)

 - 💬 Ask me about **Machine Learning Algorithms**